2020 Virgin Australia Supercars Championship launches in Sydney

 o The Pirtek Enduro Cup commencing at The Bend

 o The championship’s first visit to Hampton Downs in New Zealand.

-"We are thrilled to be able to launch our season on the Sydney in front of the magnificent backdrop of the Sydney Harbour bridge," Supercars CEO Sean Seamer said.
+"We are thrilled to be able to launches our season on the Sydney in front of the magnificent backdrop of the Sydney Harbour bridge," Supercars CEO Sean Seamer said.